 Serve these tender flaky croissants for a special brunch.

 Line baking sheet with waxed paper.
 Spread butter mixture into 12x6-inch rectangle on waxed paper.
 Place another piece of waxed paper over butter mixture.
-Refrigerate until firm (about 1 hour).
+Refrigerate about 1 hour or until firm.

 Combine milk, sugar and salt in 1-quart saucepan.
-Cook over medium heat until sugar is dissolved (4 to 5 minutes).
+Cook over medium heat 4-5 minutes or until sugar is dissolved.
 Cool to lukewarm (105°F to 115°F).

-Meanwhile, place warm water and yeast in large bowl; stir until dissolved.
+Place warm water and yeast in bowl; stir until dissolved.
 Add cooled milk mixture, 2 cups flour and egg.
 Beat at medium speed, scraping bowl often, until well mixed.
 Stir in enough remaining flour to make dough easy to handle.

-Turn dough out onto lightly floured surface; knead until smooth and elastic (about 5 minutes).
+Turn dough out onto lightly floured surface; knead about 5 minutes until smooth and elastic.
 Cover; let rest 10 minutes.

 Roll dough into 14-inch square.
 Place chilled butter mixture onto one-half of dough.
 Fold over other half of dough; seal edges.
 Roll into 21x12-inch rectangle.
 Fold into thirds; seal edges.
 Cover with plastic food wrap; refrigerate 1 hour.
 Repeat rolling and folding dough 3 times.
 Cover; refrigerate 3 hours or overnight.

 Roll out dough into 24x14-inch rectangle.
 Cut rectangle in half lengthwise; cut into 6 even sections, making 12 (7x4-inch) squares.
 Cut each square diagonally, making 24 triangles.
 Roll up each triangle loosely, starting from wide edge.
 Place point down onto greased baking sheets; curve ends.
-Cover; let rise until double in size (about 30 minutes).
+Cover; let rise about 30 minutes or ntil double in size.

 Thanks for sharing this recipe!
 I LOVE these, especially with chocolate inside them!!
 I feel confident that I can make these after seeing your instructions.
 I mean hey, I make bread and pies, these are just a little (ok, a lot) more work!
 But OH SO WORTH IT!!